-Own Funds, SCR, MCR & Coverage Ratio 31 Dec 2020 £'m 30 Jun 2020 £'m Solvency Capital Requirement 24.2 22.6 Minimum Capital Requirement 10.9 10.2 Eligible Own Funds 58.7 57.5 Ratio of Eligible Own Funds to SCR 242.6% 254.2% Ratio of Eligible Own Funds to MCR 539.0% 564.8%
+Own Funds, SCR, MCR & Coverage Ratio 31 Dec 2021 £'m 31 Dec 2020 £'m

+Solvency Capital Requirement £25.3m 24.2

+Minimum Capital Requirement £11.4m 10.9

+Eligible Own Funds £62.1m 58.7

+Ratio of Eligible Own 246.0% 242.6%

+Funds to SCR

+Ratio of Eligible Own 546.0% 539.0%

+Funds to MCR

-The solvency capital requirement calculated in accordance with regulations exceeds the minimum capital requirement of £10.9m.
+The solvency capital requirement calculated in accordance with regulations exceeds the minimum capital requirement of £11.4m.
 All Own Funds are considered as Tier 1 capital, in accordance with the guidelines on loss absorption and repayment of capital and dividends.

 FIL Life maintains an efficient capital structure from equity shareholders' funds, consistent with the Company's risk profile and the regulatory and market requirements of its business.
 In line with the Capital Management Policy, the firm seeks to hold a discretionary buffer over the total of the greater of the SCR, plus the Master Trust guarantee amount and ORSA requirements.
 The discretionary buffer is subject to ongoing monitoring by management and the Board.
-In 2020 the target capital solvency ratio, including the internal buffer, was 122%.
-As at 31 December 2020 the Company's capital exceeded this target.
+In 2021 the minimum target capital solvency ratio, including the internal buffer, was 122%.
+As at 31 December 2021 the Company's capital exceeded this target.